CoderSyndicate/nodejs-graceful-shutdown/README.md

 the service process must be able to support the [Kubernetes Pod Lifecycle](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/) by providing 2 probe routes: liveness and readiness

 - `liveness` only refects that the process exists, is stable and is accessible
-- `readiness` shows that the service dependecies (DB, ...) are available and is ready to process requests
+- `readiness` shows that the service dependencies (DB, ...) are available and is ready to process requests

-While `READY` a pod will be in the service pod pool to which the traffic is directed and will receive requests to process, on the other hand while `NOT-READY` it will leave the pool, receive no new traffic and have a grace periode to finish processing pending responses and release used ressources (DB connections, ...) before been shut down
+While `READY` a pod will be in the service pod pool to which the traffic is directed and will receive requests to process, on the other hand while `NOT-READY` it will leave the pool, receive no new traffic and have a grace periode to finish processing pending responses and release used resources (DB connections, ...) before been shut down

+## Features

+- is applied to the [net.Server](https://nodejs.org/dist/latest-v16.x/docs/api/net.html#net_class_net_server) instance
+- allows using Finalizer functions to be executed before shutdown (sending metrics for example)

 ## Flowchart